Mahdad-Baghani/react-es2017/README.md

 - when we call a component from React, we're actually extending the React component class.
 - `super()` is a method that's available to us within a `class`, specifically an extended `class`, and it calls one of the methods of a class's parent class.

+### Getter, setter and static
+- `.includes` is a new ES2016 method that is available on Array, and it iterates over the Array looking for something.
+- a `getter` function means that it can be invoked without actually being called like a function. an automatically invoked function
+- Quiz
+  - A "getter" method represents a function which will be invoked whenever it's referenced.
+    - true
+  - Class declarations are hoisted.
+    - false
+  - What does the "super" keyword allow you to do?
+    - allows you to access the properties and methods of an extended class's parent class.

+## Promises and Async
+- The Promise allows us to make asynchronous actions in JavaScript.
+`new Promise( (resolve, reject) => {})`
+- Fetch gives us an easy way to make promise enabled http requests without using an outside library.
+`fetch(url, options).then(resp => { ... })`
 -

 ## Acknowledgments